onzfonz/comp227/src/content/0/en/part0c.md

 ![git status showing modified files that haven't been staged](../../images/0/partc/gitmodifiednotstaged.png)

-Notice that the red text does not say it is untracked, instead it is saying it has been modified.
+Notice that the red text does not say it is untracked, but rather that it has been modified.
 Furthermore, if we were to commit right now, nothing would happen.
 In git when you save a file, git merely tells you that the file that you have saved differs from what you had before.
 If you want that file to become part of the record, you'll need to stage the changes, which you can do again by calling this ambiguous term `add`.